brunocantisano/rpi-sonar-scanner/README.md

 * Variable name: `SONAR_VERSION`
 * Default value: 3.0.3.778
-* Description: You should change this value is you want to build the container using another version.
+* Description: You should change this value if you want to build the container using another version.
 ----

 * Variable name: `SONAR_SCANNER_OPTS`